MTrop/mandle/README.md

 ## Features

-Mandle has plenty appealing features.
+Mandle has plenty of appealing features.

 * Routes requests by static path or Regex or Wildcard pattern.
 * Has built-in session management.